geostag/smarthome/README.md

 # my own smarthome scripts and setup

-## whats the purpose?
+## purpose?

 I want to have an overview over all of my smarthome devices.
 I don't like HA, because there is so much fiddling around to get things up and running - it leaves me with a feeling of "this might brake unforseen and I will have to fiddle around again".
 I prefer a stable, to-the-point-I-want-it setup.

+In addition I control my solar battery pack with an agent.

 AI suggested to use a combination of influxDB and grafana.
 And I added some scripts to query sensors.